 The chamber says that participants explore various areas of local and state government, as well as community service, education, law enforcement and agriculture, among other experiences.

 The 10-month program begins in September.
 Applications are due June 2.
-For more information or to apply, go to the chamber website, www.modestochamber.org, and click on the “programs” tab.• And finally, who doesn’t like a farmers market?
-We are blessed in our area to have an abundance of them, offering fresh produce at reasonable prices that people in other areas of the country can only dream of.
+For more information or to apply, go to the chamber website, www.modestochamber.org, and click on the “programs” tab.

 Two new markets will join the crowd, giving us even more opportunities to pick up farm-fresh fruits and vegetables.
 The Modesto Certified Farmers Market, which runs each Thursday and Saturday on 16th Street in downtown Modesto, is expanding to Sundays at Vintage Faire Mall.